 Taylor completed a nearly 18-month training program, finishing in the top ten percent of her class on all evaluations.
 Officer Leonard spent seven weeks at the VWK9 training facility in Anniston, Alabama, getting to know Taylor and accumulating the nearly 300 hours of training required to become fully certified.
 Both Officer Leonard and Taylor attained certification on November 7th.
 They have spent the past couple of weeks training here in Coconut Creek and getting acclimated to the Coconut Creek schools.

 Taylor is trained to find weapons, weapon parts, ammunition, carbon, gun oils, cleaning solvents, fireworks, black powder, double based smokeless powder, and several other components related to firearms.

 SRO Leonard and K9 Taylor will work with all of Coconut Creek’s schools on detection efforts.
-As part of a pilot program partnering with VWK9, there will also be multi-faceted educational component to their work, particularly at Coconut Creek’s elementary schools and at North Broward Prep.
-“Interaction with dogs has been shown to have significant physical benefits that include decrease in stress levels.
+As part of a pilot program partnering with VWK9, there will also be a multi-faceted educational component to their work, particularly at Coconut Creek’s elementary schools and at North Broward Prep.
+“Interaction with dogs has been shown to have significant physical benefits that include a decrease in stress levels.
 A visiting or permanent canine promotes greater self-esteem, focused interaction with students and faculty, opens lines of communication amongst faculty and peers, and provokes an overall feeling of safety and wellness,” explained Kristie Dober, the Executive Director of Business Development at VWK9.

 The pair will also assist with security at events at Broward College’s North Campus here in Coconut Creek.